learn-co-curriculum/conditional-readme/README.md

 ###If Statements

 One of the most common ways to enact flow control is the `if` statement.
-Whatever block of code that follows the `if` will get evaluated.
+Whatever block of code that follows the `if` will get evaluated––i.e. read and enacted by the computer.
 If this evaluation results in `true`, then the code from the next line until the end of the `if` will run.

 Let's look at a few examples: